 It is thought that this Joseph was the moving spirit when Clay's Bank was started in the 1780's or 1790's, at the time that, in France, Napoleon Buonaparte was just getting into his stride.

 When his father died in 1800, Joseph junior inherited the business and in the following year purchased the nearby Leeson brewery for £700.
 As a result of this, the Clay family appears at that time to have owned all the Horninglow property up to the High Street corner.
-The Leeson brewery round No. 6 Horninglow Street was described as having a brewhouse and later a malthouse, supplying these commodities for the Three Queens (still operating as a Hotel) and other large inns in Horninglow Street, whose own brewhouses would have been too small for such large quantities, and who in any case would have had to buy malt.
+The Leeson brewery round No. 6 Horninglow Street was described as having a brewhouse and later a malthouse, supplying these commodities for the Three Queens (in 2020 still operating as a Hotel) and other large inns in Horninglow Street, whose own brewhouses would have been too small for such large quantities, and who in any case would have had to buy malt.
 No.5 Horninglow Street is now the premises of Astle Paterson, Solicitors, but is still called Clay House.

 C.W.
 Underhill, the Burton historian, has given a description of the house at No.6 Horninglow Street -